zendframework/zend-expressive/doc/book/features/helpers/url-helper.md

 - `$routeName` is the name of a route defined in the composed router.
 You may omit this argument if you want to generate the path for the currently matched request.
-- `$params` is an array of substitutions to use for the provided route, with the following behavior:
+- `$rotueParams` is an array of substitutions to use for the provided route, with the following behavior:
   - If a `RouteResult` is composed in the helper, and the `$routeName` matches it, the provided `$params` will be merged with any matched parameters, with